-Syndicate can demonstrate clear governance around the internal model, including definition of roles and responsibilities with clear accountability for decisions.
+F oundational Intermediate Established Advanced • demonstrate clear governance around the internal model, including definition of roles and responsibilities with clear accountability for decisions.
+Documentation of the model governance process exists, is comprehensive and regularly reviewed.
+Clear articulation of roles and responsibilities.

-- Documentation of the model governance process exists, is comprehensive and regularly reviewed. - The board own the model and must sign off any Lloyd's Capital Return (LCR) submissions and major model changes. - Sufficient time is made available for board challenge after SCR outputs are produced. - Board training around the major modelled risks and assumptions as well as model limitations has been given.
-All new board members are enrolled in training.

-- Intermediate - Clear articulation of roles and responsibilities.
 There is transparency around any delegation of responsibilities.
 Owners of each stage of the process are highlighted and sufficient time allocated for review.
-Internal reviews of assumptions, expert judgements and model changes are documented. - A model inventory of documentation exists which covers all aspects of the internal model.
-Documentation is clearly signposted. .

-- Board has nonexecutive members with relevant experience to allow them to provide detailed challenge to model outputs and methodologies. - Board training is regularly conducted.
-It includes new and emerging issues relevant to the syndicate risk profile. - Senior management's understanding of the model and the board's awareness of key assumptions and limitations of the model is regularly assessed.

-- The model governance process involves regular meetings of model governance committee which includes a range of actuarial skills and subject matter experts to enable challenge of assumptions at a technical level.
-Previous challenges are reviewed as part of the next capital setting process and responses are documented. - Senior management and board demonstrably understand the model and its limitations, providing challenge when making key decisions.
+Internal reviews of assumptions, expert judgements and model changes are documented.
+A model inventory of documentation exists which covers all aspects of the internal model.
+Documentation is clearly signposted.
+Board has non- executive members with relevant experience to allow them to provide detailed challenge to model outputs and methodologies.
+Board training is regularly conducted.
+It includes new and emerging issues relevant to the syndicate risk profile.
+Senior management's understanding of the model and the board's awareness of key assumptions and limitations of the model is regularly assessed.
+The model governance process involves regular meetings of model governance committee which includes a range of actuarial skills and subject matter experts to enable challenge of assumptions at a technical level.
+Previous challenges are reviewed as part of the next capital setting process and responses are documented.
+Senior management and board demonstrably understand the model and its limitations, providing challenge when making key decisions.
 There is a formal process to communicate uncertainties to board.

-- · Robust sign off process exists by risk owners and subject matter experts for key assumptions and methodologies.
+Robust sign off process exists by risk owners and subject matter experts for key assumptions and methodologies.
 Clear ownership and sign-off of modelled risks (methodology and assumptions).
 Decisions are being made at the right level of the organisation.
-Time for discussion with stakeholder is made pre- and postcommittee meetings and all feedback is documented and addressed. - The internal model is regularly reviewed and discussed at board level outside of Lloyd's / regulatory approval periods. - Documentation is well structured, clear, intuitive and easy to follow, with clear signposting and audit trail.
+Time for discussion with stakeholder is made pre- and post- committee meetings and all feedback is documented and addressed.
+The internal model is regularly reviewed and discussed at board level outside of Lloyd's / regulatory approval periods.
+Documentation is well structured, clear, intuitive and easy to follow, with clear sign- posting and audit trail.
 Key actuarial judgements are justified appropriately and there is clear signposting of material considerations, review points and subsequent actions.